 Each activity comes with an overview, handouts and is guided by a PowerPoint.
 All materials can be downloaded from The Florida Bar website.

 Attorneys can receive CLE credit for making Benchmarks presentations.
 Benchmarks presenters can earn one ethics credit hour for each presentation for up to three presentations in a three-year reporting period.
 Form to apply for credit.

-The Florida Bar is pleased to announce its partnership with the Informed Voters-Fair Judges Project of the National Association of Women Judges.
-The project focuses on increasing the knowledge of citizens regarding the importance of a fair and impartial judiciary.
-Florida Supreme Court Justice Barbara Pariente serves as state coordinating committee chairperson for the initiative.
+The Florida Bar partners with the Informed Voters-Fair Judges Project of the National Association of Women Judges.
+The goal of the partnership is to increase the knowledge of citizens regarding the importance of a fair and impartial judiciary.
+Florida Supreme Court Justice Barbara Pariente is co-chair of the National Association of Women Judges, Judicial Independence Committee.